 Removing alcohol from the body causes CNS and the sympathetic nervous system to remain in an overdrive state.
 This hyperactivity of the sympathetic nervous system causes alcohol shakes or tremors, which are also observed in hangovers.

 Many treatments help prevent a hangover and reduce its severity and duration.
 Firstly, pay attention to the quantity and quality of alcohol you’re drinking.
 People who drink small amounts of alcohol are less likely to develop hangovers.
 Likewise, the type of alcohol you consume can also affect the symptoms of a hangover.

 Some interventions are not systematically studied but are known to reduce the intensity of a hangover.
 These recommendations include:

 Some other ideas include:

-The safest way to detox from alcohol is to undergo a treatment program under the guidance and care of specialised medical professionals.
-The care unit staff will determine the duration and intensity of your individualised program and will monitor the symptoms closely.
+The safest way to detox from alcohol is to undergo a treatment programme under the guidance of medical professionals.
+The care unit staff will determine the duration and intensity of your individualised programme and will monitor the symptoms closely.

 People usually don’t seek treatment for hangover shakes and tremors until they hinder normal functioning.
 The severity of hangovers can vary from person to person.